 - Paying for an office space or studio, if you opt not to work out of your home.

 Along with determining how much to charge, wedding photographers will also have to determine how to charge it.
-The two most popular options are to offer full, all-inclusive packages or to have clients pick and choose what they want a la carte.
+There are two popular options.
+The full, all-inclusive packages or to have clients pick and choose what they want a la carte.

 Packages are simpler for both the photographer and the bride and groom.
 Couples just pick the option that suits them and the process of choosing only involves one choice, not several.

-For the photographer, it’s easier to mark a single package on the wedding contract and other paperwork.
+For the wedding photographer, it’s easier to mark a single package on the wedding photography contract and other paperwork.
 It’s also easier to remember package prices and options without looking at a price sheet.

 While packages are simpler, a la carte has its perks too.
 If there’s something in your packages a couple doesn’t want, that could leave them feeling like they are paying for something they don’t even want.
 A la carte wedding photography prices help couples pick exactly what they want.